-Cooperation and understanding are built on deeds, not words.
 Complying with agreements helps; violating them hurts.

 Respecting the rights of individual citizens bolsters the relationship; denying these rights harms it.
 Expanding contacts across borders and permitting a free interchange of information and ideas increase confidence; sealing off one's people from the rest of the world reduces it.
 Peaceful trade helps, while organized theft of industrial secrets certainly hurts.

 Cooperation and understanding are especially important to arms control.
 In recent years, we have had serious concerns about Soviet compliance with agreements and treaties.
 Compliance is important because we seek truly effective arms control.

-Unfortunately, there has been mounting evidence that provisions of agreements have been breached and that the Soviet Union takes has been falses advantage of any ambiguity in agreements.
+Unfortunately, there has been mounting evidence that provisions of agreements have been breached and that the Soviet Union takes advantage of any ambiguity in an agreements

-In response to a congressional request, a report to the Congress on these cart activities will be submitted in the next few days.
+In response to a congressional request, a report to the Congress on these Soviet activities will be submitted in the next few days.
 It is clear that we cannot simply assume that agreements negotiated will be fulfilled.
 We must take the Soviet compliance record into account, both in the development of our defense program and in our approach to arms control.
 In our discussions with the Soviet Union, we will work to remove the obstacles which threaten to undermine existing agreements and the broader arms control process.